johnosbb/Artificial-intelligence/TextStyleTransfer/removing_subjectivity.md

 Language Models are based on a learned probability distribution over a sequence of words.
 We can use this probability distribution to estimate the conditional probability of the next word in a sequence, given the prior words as context.

-Autoregression lies at the heart of language modelling.
+Auto-regression lies at the heart of language modelling.
 It allows us predict future values from past values (i.e. guess the next token having seen all the previous ones).
 This approach is fine for the more general case of text generation, but for the task of removing subjectivity from text input we need to generate text that is based on our input and a conditioning context.

 A Seq2Seq (sequence-to-sequence) model is a type of neural network architecture designed for tasks involving sequential data, where the input and output are both sequences of data.
 This architecture is particularly popular in natural language processing (NLP) and machine translation tasks.